radar/guides/ember.md

   @resource 'post', path: '/posts/:post_id'
 ```

 The `resource` function defines a new route for our Ember app.
+We're using `:post_id` (instead of `:id`) here as Ember will infer from that that we want to load from the `Post` model in our app.

 When we refresh our app again, we will now be able to click on a post's link and go to that post's page.
 That doesn't currently display anything and the console again will tell us why:

 ```
 Could not find "post" template or view.
 Nothing will be rendered Object {fullName: "template:post"}